deepanshu-rawat6/App-Development-I/README.md

 The Telegram bot service is responsible for providing a chat-based interface for users to interact with the service.
 It utilizes the Telegram Bot API to receive user images and respond with detected objects.
-It also uses the `Yolo5` service to detect objects in the image,and upload both `orignal` and `predicted` image under an S3 Bucket object.
+It also uses the `Yolo5` service to detect objects in the image,and upload both `orignal` and `predicted` image under an AWS S3 Bucket object.

 ### `Yolo5`